-Compare LAP-BAND® To Other Options
+Compare the LAP-BAND® System To Other

-Data from the Bariatric Outcomes Longitudinal Database™ 5* showed that sleeve gastrectomy had a 3x greater rate of total complications in the first year when compared to gastric banding.
+Data from the Bariatric Outcomes Longitudinal Database™5* showed that sleeve gastrectomy had a 3x greater rate of total complications in the first year when compared to gastric banding.

 Read below for more reasons why you should ask for the LAP-BAND® Adjustable Gastric Banding System by name.